-Home improvement projects and renovations are a great way to not only increase the enjoyment of home ownership but also raise your home’s monetary worth when the time comes to sell your property.
+Renovations are a great way to increase the enjoyment of home ownership.
+Additionally, they can raise your home’s monetary worth when the time comes to sell your property.

-Some renovations can raise your home’s value by more than the actual cost of the work – if you’re looking for a solid return on investment (or ROI), a good place to start is to read up on local trends and preferences in home design.
+Some renovations can raise your home’s value by more than the actual cost of the work.
+If you’re looking for a solid return on investment (ROI), start by reading up on local trends in home design.
 Thinking about what buyers want – and what they don’t care about – can be the difference between sinking your money into a project without a good return and investing in your home smartly.

 To understand the numbers clearly, consider this example.
 Let’s say a particular home renovation has a 60% ROI.
 That means that If the renovation cost you $1000, it has increased the value of your home by $1600.

 On the Outside

 While a modern kitchen or bathroom remodel may seem like obvious places to start, recent data supports the idea that buyers are increasingly interested in “curb appeal.”
 According to Remodeling Magazine’s 2017 Cost vs. Value report, merely updating or even repainting your entry door can provide you with a massive 90.7% ROI.
 Additionally, investing in the look of your outdoor space, including porches, paths, and lawns, could make a big difference in impressing buyers.

 In terms of bigger projects, adding a patio or deck can earn you between 50-71% ROI, while installing a new roof or updating your siding can add 68-76.4% ROI.
 An updated roof may not be glamorous, but consider that in addition to the security a new roof offers for you and your family, the expense that went into it will come back to you plus possibly 68.8% when you sell your home.

 Don’t ignore the growing favor of curb appeal during the reselling process.
 You could miss out on a lucrative deal before the potential buyer even walks through your door.

 On the Inside